scottbedard/twister/README.md

 #### `notation`

 Generate the string representation of a parsed turn object.
-This method can be thought of as the opposite of [`parse`](#parse).
+This can be thought of as the opposite of [`parse`](#parse).

 ```js
 const turn = puzzle.parse('R')